-Newable has a zero tolerance approach to any form of modern slavery.
-Newable is committed to acting in an ethical manner, with integrity and transparency in all business dealings and is committed to putting effective systems and controls in place to safeguard against any form of modern slavery or human trafficking, taking place within our business or partnership or supply chain.
+Newable has a zero-tolerance approach to any form of modern slavery.
+Newable is committed to acting in an ethical manner, with integrity and transparency in all business dealings and is committed to putting effective systems and controls in place to safeguard against any form of modern slavery or human trafficking, taking place within our business, partnerships or supply chain.

 Our commitment to our clients is very clear, we will always treat people in our businesses, partnerships or supply chain fairly.
 Newable expects its employees, suppliers and business partners to act responsibly and to comply with the requirements of this statement.

 Newable’s purpose is to make a sustainable profit from helping other businesses to thrive, principally by providing services to UK Small and Medium Sized Enterprises (“SMEs”).

 As a group, Newable’s strategy is to provide money, advice and workspace for clients.
 Newable also aims to make finance fairer, easier and more accessible to businesses.
 The legal entities that undertake lending and mortgage broking activity are authorised and regulated by the Financial Conduct Authority (FCA).
 The alternative funds business is an Appointed Representative of a Fund Manager that is also authorised and regulated by the FCA.

 As a Group, Newable has in excess of 1,000 staff and most of our business is conducted within the United Kingdom, which Newable believes is a lower risk jurisdiction.